What Is Stroke-Related Visual Dysfunction?

 The translation failure rate for neuroprotective drugs in stroke is high: more than 1000 compounds have shown efficacy in rodent models but failed in human trials.
 A key contributor to this gap is the narrow range of functional endpoints used in preclinical screens.
 Standard stroke models assess infarct volume, motor scores, and often a single cognitive test; visual function is rarely included despite the high clinical burden of post-stroke visual impairment.
 Incorporating a functional visual endpoint offers several advantages for drug screens: it is quantitative and continuous (unlike categorical clinical scoring), it can be repeated longitudinally without additional animal groups, it is sensitive to treatment at both the retinal and subcortical visual-circuit levels, and it avoids the anesthesia confounds of electrophysiological endpoints.

 For cell-based and gene-therapy approaches in particular, the retinal visual system provides an accessible window: subretinal or intravitreal delivery can be validated by functional OptoDrum readout, while a concurrent systemic or CNS-directed treatment can be evaluated for its effect on the same retinal endpoint.
 This dual-window approach – cerebroprotective and retino-protective effects measured with a single behavioral assay – is uniquely enabled by the neurovascular anatomy of focal ischemia.
-See also the therapeutic recovery angle in the retinal ischemia-reperfusion injury cluster.

 How Striatech products help